azcpavel/ArduinoJson/_apis/jsonvariant/printto.md

 ---
-title: JsonObject::printTo()
+title: JsonVariant::printTo()
-description: The function JsonObject::printTo() serializes the JsonObject to create a minified JSON document.
+description: The function JsonVariant::printTo() serializes the JsonVariant to create a minified JSON document.
-keywords: ArduinoJson,JsonObject,serialize,minified
+keywords: ArduinoJson,JsonVariant,serialize,encode,generate
 layout: api
 tags: api
-api-group: JsonObject
+api-group: JsonVariant
 ---

 ##### Description

-Serializes the `JsonObject` to create a *minified* JSON document.
+Serializes the `JsonVariant` to create a *minified* JSON document.

-If you want a *prettified* JSON document, use [`JsonObject::prettyPrintTo()`]({{site.baseurl}}/api/jsonobject/prettyprintto/).
+If you want a pretty JSON with spaces and line breaks, use [`JsonVariant::prettyPrintTo()`]({{site.baseurl}}/api/jsonvariant/prettyprintto/)

 ##### Signatures